facebook/react/packages/create-component-with-subscriptions/README.md

 import createComponent from "create-component-with-subscriptions";

-// Start with a simple component.
+// Start with a simple component. function InnerComponent({ loadingStatus }) {
-// In this case, it's a class component, but it could have been functional. class InnerComponent extends React.Component {
-  // Subscribed values will be stored in state. state = {};
-  render() {
-    const { loadingStatus } = this.state;
   if (loadingStatus === undefined) {
     // Loading
   } else if (loadingStatus) {
     // Success
   } else {
     // Error
   }
 }
-}

-// Add subscription logic mixin to the class component.
+// Wrap the functional component with a subscriber HOC.
-// The mixin will manage subscriptions and store the values in state.
+// This HOC will manage subscriptions and pass values to the decorated component.
 // It will add and remove subscriptions in an async-safe way when props change. const LoadingComponent = createComponent(
   {